osmondchiu/osmondchiu.github.io/projects/index.md

 <h2>Publications</h2>
+<p>Journal of Industrial Relations (11 September 2025). <i>AI in the Australian Public Service: what federal public servants really think about it</i>, co-authored with Katie Higgins
 <p>The Interpreter (13 June 2025). <i>The upside of the world’s downgrade in foreign aid.</i> Lowy Institute, co-authored with Danae Bosler
 <p>Peril Magazine (21 May 2025). <i>After Fowler: A Turning Point for Asian Australians in Politics?</i></p>
 <p>The Interpreter (22 May 2024). <i>A working definition of Sinophobia would improve the China debate</i>.
 The Lowy Institute